Guzzler829/Guzzler829/README.md

 - 👋 Hi, I’m @Guzzler829
 - 👀 I’m interested in music, art, languages, cooking, baking, and politics!
-- 🌱 I’m currently learning to make tweaks and applications for iOS in Objective C. I'm a political science major in college.
+- 🌱 I’m currently taking a front-end coding boot camp and also learning to make tweaks and applications for iOS in Objective C.
 - 📫 How to reach me: Guzzler [UTC-6]#3177 on discord and @guzzler829 most other places (instagram, snapchat, etc)

 <!---